mawinkler/playground-one/docs/scenarios/cloud-security/container-security/artifact-scanning/tmas-github-action.md

 The repo containes a very simple Dockerfile and a hidden directory `.github/workflows` with a `yaml`-file.

 The Dockerfile specifies the image to build.
-As we can easily see, it is using the latest `nginx` as the base image and just adds (very obviously) an Eicar.
+As we can easily see, it is using the latest `ubuntu` as the base image and just adds (very obviously) an Eicar.

 ```Dockerfile
 FROM ubuntu:latest